Long Distance Skateboarding / ..

 This is an old (late '70s vintage) Santa Cruz Jammer deck, used to have it set up with Independent trucks and Kryptonics 70mm wheels.
 To set it up better for pumping, I just mounted the trucks at the ends of the existing bolt holes and drilled a new pair of holes one truck length towards the end of the deck.
 Then also scalloped some wheel wells in the rear to get rid of the minor wheel bite and to keep the deck height as low as possible.
 Front truck is one of the rebuilt Independent trucks with spherical bearing, Delrin pivot cut, aircraft bolt kingpin, and Riptide bushings, wedged 15 degrees..
 Rear truck is an old late '70s vintage Tracker truck which I upgraded with aircraft bolt kingpin, Delrin pivot cup and some Khiro bushings, dewedged 12 degrees.
 Using a 3/8 View of the 60* baseplate with the old king pin and the new A/N bolt on the bottom.

 Replacing the worn out poly pivot cup with a new one machined out of Turcite (Delrin) Bottom bushing: blue Venon eliminator Front Virage LDP truck, blue Riptide barrel w/ orange Khiro short cone on top Here is a shot of the rear Virage truck on the Blaster with the Atobe Bonneville wheels.
-It it set up with yellow over bloe Riptide WFB barrel bsuhings.
+It it set up with yellow over blue Riptide WFB barrel bsuhings.
 Perhaps the last run on the Shoreline Park/Bay Trail in Mt.
 View - unless city reverses skateboard ban

 Bottom view of Blaster w/ Virage trucks and Avila/Bonneville wheels Side view of Blaster w/ Virage trucks and Avila/Bonneville wheels Here is my little fix to both reduce/eliminate wear on a Seismic truck as well as eliminate play and noise.
 I cut a piece of 12 mil UHMW polyethylene sized to fit the contact area on the hanger.
 You can see the area where the aluminum has worn from rubbing against the plastic baseplate.
 The blue backing layer is removed and the UHMW film is applied to the clean hanger surface.
 Then use a razor knife to trim the UHMW to fit the shape of the hanger by trimming away any excess material as well as cutting out the king pin bolt hole.
 After assembling, the hanger play is greatly reduced against the base plate and with the UHMW rubbing against the baseplate.
 One or two layers of tape can be applied depending on the gap between the hanger and baseplate.
-The UHMW film runs $2.00/pc. or if you want to do a few trucks, $7.00/ft. which is probably enough to do 6-8 trucks depending on how carefully you cut the material..
+The UHMW film runs $2.00/pc. or if you want to do a few trucks, $7.00/ft. which is probably enough to do 6-8 trucks depending on how carefully you cut the material.
+Contact 4CrawlR@gmail.com for details.

 I wanted to try my Virage LDP trucks out on the Illuminati.
 However, those trucks need little wedging, so instead of dewedging the front bracket 15*, I made a flat dropped bracket, approx. 20mm drop.
 And here is the finished setup, nice and low and no wedges, at least for now.
 I took a set of 83mm/77a Centrax wheels and trimmed about 3/8 Here is a shot of the trimmed Centrax (a.k.a.
 SlimTrax) wheels and the dewedged IndeeSZ truck on the rear G|Bomb bracket.
 Shown is 22* of wedges and the bracket at around -13*, so 35* total dewedging.
 That leaves the pivot axis (shown via green line) on the truck at about 10* and it seems to work quite well like this.
 Added benefit of the wedges is they add a bit of clearance between the wheels and the binding skewer so no wheel bite.
 Here is how I trimmed the wheels down.
 There is a custom machined spindle that fits into the bearing pockets on the wheels and a custom wicked sharp knife in a cut-off tool holder.